mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ## Theme style overrides

-The theme's `styleOverrides` key makes it possible to potentially change the default styles of any Material UI component.
+The theme's `styleOverrides` key makes it possible to change the default styles of any Material UI component.

-The `styleOverrides` requires a slot name as a key (use `root` for targeting the outer-most element), and an object with CSS properties as a value.
-Nested CSS selectors are supported as a value too.
+The `styleOverrides` requires a slot name as a key (use `root` to target the outer-most element) and an object with CSS properties as a value.
+Nested CSS selectors are also supported as values.

 ```js
 const theme = createTheme({